Ground-mounted solar panels

 What is a suitable area for a ground-mounted solar system?

-• Shade from nearby trees not needed
+- Shade from nearby trees is not necessary

 Different Ground Mounted Solar Panel Racking Systems

-Concrete - Sometimes, a concrete footing is required in order to mount the panels.
+Concrete Sometimes, a concrete footing is required in order to mount the panels.
 This will give you more stability and also wind resistance.

 Ground-Mounted Solar: Drawbacks